hobbes3/crogl_fde/README.md

 *I wrote this project in Python 3.13.4, but other versions of Python 3 may still work.
 I recommend [`pyenv`](https://github.com/pyenv/pyenv) to manage different Python versions on your system.

 ## Usage
-See the help file message: `python get_advisories.py --help`
+See the help message: `python get_advisories.py --help`

 Note that for `--download`, it may take over 15 minutes to complete downloading and resolving all the GitHub files depending on your internet speed.